-1. INTRODUCTION
+1. Introduction

 For nearly two decades, quasars have been regarded as critical elements in our understanding of galaxy evolution.
 Without energetic quasar outflows in the forms of radiation, winds, or radio jet plasma, galaxy evolution models overpredict the luminosities of galaxies at the bright end of the luminosity function (Croton et al. 2006; Fabian et al. 2012).
 Quasar outflows may provide feedback that can heat or remove the interstellar medium of the host galaxy.
-This can shut down star formation and terminate the gas flow to the black hole, thus freezing the total stellar luminosity and black hole mass and leaving a quiescent black hole at the center of a dead (non-star-forming) galaxy (e.g. Hopkins et al. 2008).
+This can shut down star formation and terminate the gas flow to the black hole, thus freezing the total stellar luminosity and black hole mass and leaving a quiescent black hole at the center of a dead (non-starforming) galaxy (e.g., Hopkins et al. 2008).
 The otherwise baffling correlations between the mass of the central supermassive black hole and gross observable properties of the host galaxy (e.g., bulge velocity dispersion or luminosity) are naturally explained by this feedback (Ferrarese & Merritt 2000; Gebhardt et al. 2000; Yu & Tremaine 2002).
-However, direct observational evidence of quasar feedback has remained elusive.
+However, direct observational evidence of guasar feedback has remained elusive.

 Among the processes that are poorly understood are the gas flows and their origin near the central black hole.
-There is ample evidence of large-scale, high-velocity outflows from blueshifted X-ray absorption lines (e.g., Pounds et al. 2003; Tombesi et al. 2010; Parker et al. 2017) and UV spectra (e.g., Kriss et al. 2018) - however, the information gleaned from this is only along the line of sight, only in the resonance lines, and is difficult to convert into mass flows because of the unknown covering factor and unknown physical distance of the absorber to the black hole.
-With the rare exceptions of recent interferometric observations of AGN including 3C273 (GRAVITY Collaboration et al. 2018) and
+There is ample evidence of large-scale, high-velocity outflows from blueshifted X-ray absorption lines (e.g., Pounds et al. 2003; Tombesi et al. 2010; Parker et al. 2017) and UV spectra (e.g., Kriss et al. 2018); however, the information gleaned from this is only along the line of sight, only in the resonance lines, and is difficult to convert into mass flows because of the unknown covering factor and unknown physical distance of the absorber to the black hole.
+With the rare exceptions of recent interferometric observations of active galactic nuclei (AGNs) including 3C273 (GRAVITY Collaboration et al. 2018) and NGC 3783 (GRAVITY Collaboration et al. 2021), the centi-parsec scales of AGNs in the UV/ optical are too small to be directly resolvable.
+Resolving microparsec scales of the X-ray emitting region is even less attainable, except for the notable exception of the submillimeter image of the low-luminosity AGN in M87 (Event Horizon Telescope Collaboration et al. 2019).
+Consequently the most powerful tool available to probe active nuclei is reverberation mapping (RM), which substitutes time resolution for spatial resolution (Blandford & McKee 1982).